juanimarcosdev/juanimarcosdev/README.md

 - 👋 Hi, I’m @juanimarcosdev
-- 👀 I’m interested in python
+- 👀 I’m interested in web
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning html

 <!---
 juanimarcosdev/juanimarcosdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.